erochest/todobackend/README.md

 I've already written the tests for the rest of this session, so I'll give us a moment to look over each, and then feed it to ChatGPT.

+Cool.
+Good enough for right now.
+Next time I'll have it write the tests as well.

+# Session 7

+Actually, today I'm not doing ChatGPT at all.
+I've gotten access to GitHub Copilot, so I'm going to run with that.
+So far it hasn't been that helpful for filling in this README, but I'm sure it'll get better.

+Sure it will.

+Let's see what we need to do next.
+Depending on what the tests for the project is, I may just do some refactoring on the models or add in use cases.

+Well, I need to stop for the moment.
+We'll pick this back up.

+Off-hand, I like the easier feedback loop, but I'm not sure yet how to communicate any small changes that I want to make.

+**Just need to handle PATCH with an empty body.**